nialloriordan/nialloriordan/README.md

 ### Hi there 👋

 This is my personal Github repo.
-You can find my work account here: [@oriordanniall](https://github.com/oriordanniall)

-- 🔭 I’m a Data Engineer at Funding Circle
+- 🔭 I’m a Data Engineer at Deliveroo
 - 🌱 I’m currently learning more about Spark and AWS Services
 - 🐍 Experienced with Python and SQL-speaking backends such as Postgres, Redshift, Athena, and more
 - 🧰 Favourite tools: Airbyte, Airflow, dbt and MLFlow